-Vintage Energy has signed a farm-in agreement with Comet Ridge Ltd (ASX: COI) to earn a 30% staged interest in the Sandstone reservoir sequence of Galilee Basin permits ATP 743, ATP 744 and ATP 1015 currently held 100% by Comet Ridge.
+Vintage signed a farm-in agreement with Comet Ridge Ltd to earn a 30% staged interest in the “Galilee Basin Deeps Joint Venture” to investigate reservoir sequences of the Galilee Basin within permits ATP 743, ATP 744 and ATP 1015.

 Table 1: ATP 744 Independent Resource Certification for the Albany Structure